elliotfayman/elliotfayman/README.md

 ## :rocket:	 About Me

 :mortar_board: I am Elliot Fayman, a college student pursuing a bachelor's degree in Computer Science at California State University - Northridge.
-While I do not have any particular focus, I am interested in web development and machine learning.
+While I do not have any particular focus, I am interested in web development, aerospace, and machine learning.
 I have a passion for learning and more than anything, constantly strive for continuous growth and development.

 ## :stars: Skills